zhiyun-cn/zhiyun-cn.github.io/_pages/includes/pub.md

 **IEEE Transactions on Intelligent Transportation Systems** (IEEE TITS, IF = 9.551), 2023. [[pdf](https://drive.google.com/file/d/1HPxXMYAfmlVF3iyjFmJLwTdHiTM7q4b5/view?usp=sharing)]

-- We establish a bi-level optimization model that can produce optimal platoon formation and traffic scheduling schemes with sub-second-level computational efficiency for real-life applications using the Constraint Programming technique.
+- Proposed a bi-level optimization method that can jointly optimize the passing sequences and trajectories of vehicles at traffic intersections, effectively enhancing the safety of vehicle interaction and improving overall traffic efficiency.

 </div></div>